-For his second year, Mohammed may be eligible for Faculty of Law funding, depending on the information he provides in his second-year financial aid application.
-For example, his,m expenses may increase if he decides to rent an apartment for his second year instead of living with his father.
-His resources may also go down; his savings may have already been depleted, and his RRSP assets will be deemed to be \$2000 at the beginning of his second year.
+For his second year, Joe may be eligible for Faculty of Law funding, depending on the information he provides in his second-year financial aid application.
+For example, his expenses may increase if he decides to rent an apartment for his second year instead of living with his father.
+His resources may also go down; his savings may have already been depleted, and his RRSP assets will be deemed to be \$2,000 at the beginning of his second year.

-EXAMPLE 4: Second-Year Student, Married with Dependant
+EXAMPLE 4: Second Year Student, Married with Dependent

-Jasmine is a 27-year-old second-year student during the 2022-2023 academic year.
-In September 2022, she submits a financial aid application that shows that she is married with one four-year old child.
+Jasmine is a 27-year-old Ontario second-year student during the 2023-2024 academic year.
+In August, she submits a financial aid application that shows that she is married with one four-year old child.

 Her father is deceased, and her mother is retired with a 2019, 2020 and 2021 average income of \$50,000.
+Jasmine does not need to resubmit her mother's NOAs for the current year.

-Jasmine worked full time during the summer between her first and second years, and declares a weekly gross summer earning of \$1,000 for 12 weeks.
-Her spouse works full-time and his 2019, 2020 and 2021 average income is \$40,000.
+Jasmine worked full time during the summer between her first and second years and declares a weekly gross summer earning of \$1,000 for 12 weeks.
+Her spouse works full-time, and his 2022 income is \$40,000.